Metre Carré En Pied Carré

 Q: Can I convert from square feet to square metres?

 A: Yes, the reverse conversion is equally important.
-To convert square feet to square metres, simply divide the area in square feet by 10.7639.
+Plus, to convert square feet to square metres, simply divide the area in square feet by 10.
+7639.

 Q: Why is the conversion factor 10.7639?